E-commerce

 E-commerce design: beyond “beautiful”

-Design directs attention, reduces cognitive load, and makes actions obvious: add to cart, choose a variant, understand fees, get help.
-A visually appealing site that is confusing about prices or delivery times converts less than a simple, readable site.
+Design directs attention, reduces cognitive load and makes actions obvious: add to cart, choose a variant, understand fees, get help.
+A site that looks good but is confusing about prices or delivery times converts less than a simple, readable site.

 UX and UI

-UX covers journeys, content, errors, and help; UI covers visual components, contrast, spacing, and button states.
+UX covers journeys, content, errors, help; UI covers visual components, contrasts, spacing, button states.
 The two are inseparable on mobile, where space is limited.

-Design is evaluated with indicators: conversion rate, product-page scroll depth, form errors, time to purchase, product returns linked to the description.
-Without measurement, personal taste gets confused with performance.
+Design is evaluated with metrics: conversion rate, scroll depth on the product page, form errors, time to purchase, product returns related to the description.
+Without measurement, personal taste is confused with performance.

 Consistency with the marketing promise

-If your acquisition promises “24-hour delivery” or “easy returns,” the design must reflect these messages on key pages (cart, footer, product page).
-A disconnect between ads and site fuels cart abandonment: the design must remain consistent with the promise.
+If your acquisition promises « 24-hour delivery » or « easy returns », the design must reflect these messages on key pages (cart, footer, product page).
+A disconnect between ad and site fuels cart abandonment: the design must remain consistent with the promise.

 Design system and UX debt

 Without a shared component library, each campaign adds a different style: buttons, alert colors, spacing.
-UX debt accumulates until a costly redesign is required.
-Investing early in a small design system pays off, especially if multiple squads work on the front end.
+The UX debt accumulates until a costly redesign becomes necessary.
+Investing early in a small design system pays off, especially if several squads work on the front end.

 Information architecture and navigation

-Visitors have to guess where to look for a category, a return policy, or a size guide.
-A deep site structure with no shortcuts, or jargon-heavy labels, increases drop-offs.
+Visitors must guess where to look for a category, a return policy, a size guide.
+A deep site structure without shortcuts, or jargon-heavy labels, increase abandonment.

 Menus and facets

-Limited main menus, clear filtering and sorting on product listings, breadcrumbs on product pages: all of these are reference points for SEO and for users (internal linking detailed in the SEO guide mentioned in the introduction).
+Limited main menus, clear filters and sorting on product lists, breadcrumbs on product pages: all useful cues for SEO and for the user (internal linking detailed in the SEO guide cited in the introduction).

 Internal search

-A typo-tolerant search, with suggestions and synonyms, reduces frustration when the catalog is large.
+A search tolerant of mistakes, with suggestions and synonyms, reduces frustration when the catalog is large.

 Empty states

-No-result lists, empty carts, accounts with no orders: provide useful messages and alternatives (similar products, help) rather than a blank screen.
+Lists with no results, empty carts, accounts with no orders: provide helpful messages and alternatives (nearby products, help) rather than a blank screen.

 Footer

-The footer concentrates help, legal, and social links: structure it for quick scanning; it is often the last resort before leaving the site.
+The footer groups help, legal, social networks: structure it for quick scanning; it is often the last resort before leaving the site.

 SEO and navigation

-URLs and menu anchors influence internal linking: avoid purely creative labels with no useful keyword when search intent is obvious for your category.
+URLs and menu anchors influence internal linking: avoid purely creative labels without a useful keyword when search intent is obvious for your category.

-The list enables quick comparison; the product page convinces in detail.
-Clear photos, zoom, short video, dimensions, compatibility, care: everything that reduces uncertainty before purchase.
+The listing compares quickly; the product page convinces in detail.
+Sharp photos, zoom, short video, dimensions, compatibility, care: everything that reduces uncertainty before purchase.

 Price and availability

-Clearly displaying price including tax, promotions, lead times, and stock avoids abandoned carts and repetitive support: a clear product page reduces incoming tickets on the same topic.
+Clearly displaying prices incl. tax, promotions, lead times and stock avoids abandoned carts and repetitive support: a clear product page reduces incoming tickets about the same topic.

 Social proof

-Authentic reviews, ratings, moderated UGC: the design must integrate these elements without overloading the product page on mobile.
+Authentic reviews, ratings, moderated UGC: the design should integrate these elements without overcrowding the product page on mobile.

 Variants and stock